thiefd/thiefd-with-docker/README.md

-# Thiefd, Functions-as-a-Service in Lua
+# Thiefd, Functions-as-a-Service in Lua with Docker

 This README provides step-by-step instructions for setting up and running THIEFD, an open-source function-as-a-service framework written in Lua.